danieltoro/starter-kit/README.md

-# Starter Kit - Node Express React & Redux
+# MERN - Starter kit

 One Paragraph of project description goes here